High Speed Current Collection Project

 As with all projects there was a great deal of preliminary work carried out before the final developments.
 This project commenced by utilising the existing pantographs which were in use on BR at the time.
 Examples of both the Faiveley AMBR and the AEI Cross Arm pantographs were acquired and subsequently modified with an additional top frame etc. but found eventually to be unsuitable.

 However with the assistance of Brecknell, Willis and Company the final pantograph, which was developed as a result, proved to be a world-beater and can be seen in places as diverse as the USA, Taipei and Bletchley Depot.
-A potted history of its development and its ups and downs is included on the Brecknell Willis pantograph page on my train testing web site.
+A potted history of its development and its ups and downs is included on the Brecknell Willis highspeed pantograph page on my train testing web site.

 A variation is now fitted to the Pendolino.